 Every team, except for the Finals host nation teams who are granted an automatic place in the Finals, must compete in tough regional qualifying competitions to make it through to the annual Finals.

 The ITF World Junior Tennis competition, the International Team Competition for players aged 14 & Under, was started by the ITF in 1991.
 The top 16 boys' and girls' teams from regional qualifying compete for the title with over 100 countries represented in the opening stages of the competition.
 The Finals in 2014 were held in Prostejov, Czech Republic.
 The current champions are Germany boys and Russia girls.

 The International Team Competition for players aged 16 & Under was launched by the ITF in 1985 as the "World Youth Cup" with NEC as the title sponsor between 1988 and 2001.
 In 2002, the ITF re-branded the boys competition as part of a new partnership with BNP Paribas to "Junior Davis Cup by BNP Paribas".
 The girls' competition was also changed to "Junior Fed Cup by BNP Paribas" in 2006.
-The 2015 Finals will be held on clay courts at Caja Magica in Madrid, Spain for the first time.
-USA are the current champions in both the boys' and girls' competition.
+The 2015 Finals were held on clay courts at Caja Magica in Madrid, Spain for the first time.
+The current champions are Canada boys and Czech Republic girls.

 Sunshine Cup and Connolly Continental Cup (18 & Under)